Warren makes first campaign trip to New Hampshire neighbors

-Sen. Elizabeth Warren is bringing her populist platform and likely presidential campaign to her neighbors in New Hampshire, who will hold the first primary of the 2020 cycle.
+Sen. Elizabeth Warren floated a likely presidential bid in New Hampshire, visiting the early primary state Saturday to deliver a message of economic populism and clean government.

-The Massachusetts Democrat spoke Saturday to about 450 people at Manchester Community College, taking aim at the "wealthy and well-connected" and championing economic reforms to benefit the middle and lower classes.
-She highlighted anti-corruption legislation she has proposed, and advocated for reforms to health care, student debt and the minimum wage.
+The Massachusetts Democrat brought her populist platform to about 450 prospective voters at Manchester Community College, taking aim at the "wealthy and well-connected" and championing economic reforms to benefit the middle and lower classes.

-She also called for an end to the ongoing partial federal government shutdown.
-And she told reporters that Democrats need to talk about their "affirmative visions" instead of the man they want to defeat, President Donald Trump.
+"This is about who the rules work for," she said.
+"Is it just going to be for the wealthy and well-connected, or is it going to be for everyone else?"

-This is Warren's first New Hampshire trip since launching a presidential exploratory committee.
+Afterward, she made her pitch to a more select group at a house party in Concord, the state's capital.

 Digital Access For Only $0.99